magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-34469-magento-patch-wrong-store-code-specified-for-cart.md

 labels: 2.4.1,2.4.1-p1,QPT 1.0.15,QPT patches,Magento Commerce,Magento Commerce Cloud,cart,default,headers,store,support tools,views,Adobe Commerce,cloud infrastructure,on-premsies
 ---

 The MDVA-34469 patch solves the issue where users get the error message: *Wrong store code specified for cart* when adding a product to the cart after switching store views.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.15 is installed.
+The patch ID is MDVA-34469.
 Please note that the issue was fixed in Adobe Commerce 2.4.2.

 ## Affected products and versions